Writing Tests

 Small tests are good, but that is probably too small.

-Since you can only use the public interface, you will often have to perform a number of operations just to set up a scenario so you can test.
+Since you can only use the public interface, you will often have to perform a number of operations just to set up a scenario that you can test.
 Often you will really be testing relationships between operations rather than single isolated operations (e.g., if I insert something, do I get the right result from the size function?).

 Adopt the Right Mindset for Testing

 At its core, testing is about finding bugs.
 Rather than trying to prove that your own code is correct, imagine that your job is to find a flaw in someone else's code.
-Imagine plausible ways they might have screwed up and introduced a bug, and whether you can figure out a way to detect (or just trigger) that bug.
+Imagine plausible ways they might have screwed up and introduced a bug, and whether you can figure out a way to detect (or even just trigger) that bug.

 - For each function, brainstorm as many publicly observable things that must be true after the function is called as you can.